oracle/nosql-node-sdk/README.md

 // Execute the client operations to be measured here. statsControl.stop();
 ```

-When `statsEnableLog` is true, interval snapshots are logged with the prefix
-`Client stats|`. `statsHandler` may also be configured to receive each generated
-snapshot object.
-Interval snapshots are cleared after they are logged or passed
-to the handler.

 `statsInterval` and `statsEnableLog` control interval reporting.
 Percentile
 calculation for p95 and p99 stores successful latency samples when the profile